vincenttamano/VENYO/README.md

 }
  ```
 ## 3.Creating a New Class
--Imports to access the collections in Java from MongoDb
+- Imports to access the collections in Java from MongoDb
 ```bash
 import com.mongodb.client.MongoCollection; // Represents a collection in MongoDB, used to perform CRUD operations import com.mongodb.client.MongoDatabase;   // Represents the database itself, used to access collections